WHY RETIRE TO BEND?

 Of concern to all of us as we age is quality accessible health care.
 Bend has St. Charles hospital with renowned surgeons and facilities.
 It boasts an orthopedic center, a cancer center, and a heart center.
 It has airlift capability and is one of the largest employers in the county.
 There is also Bend Memorial clinic that is another top notch facility.
 There are eye, heart, brain, and orthopedic surgeons of the highest quality living here.
 And the hospital is easily accessible and of course accepts Medicare patients.
 There are seven CT scanners in town and most clinic offices and dental offices have the latest x ray to computer filmless systems.
 It’s all very new and high tech here in little Bend.

 Bend is neither too big nor too small.
-There is very little traffic and you can get from one end of town to the other in 10 minutes.
-With 83,000 population it is still large enough to have all the name brand stores you are familiar with and even most major car dealerships.
+There is manageable traffic and you can get from one end of town to the other in 10 minutes.
+With 87,000 population it is still large enough to have all the name brand stores you are familiar with and even most major car dealerships.
 Macy’s, Home Depot, Lowes, Trader Joes, REI, Kohls, TJ Max, Walmart, Fred Meyer, Anthony’s, Red Robin, and Sonic restaurants, even Victoria’s Secret, Eddie Bauer, Safeway, Whole Foods and several Starbucks are here.
 If you have come from a major metropolitan area you will probably never go back once you acclimate to the ease of this size our town.

 Cost of living